cmaureir/progra-alma/lectures/week1/lecture1.rst

     variable = inpurt("example message:")

 During the execution,
-thi means that the data
+this means that the data
 must stay saved in the variable.

-In the example, the input ocurrs in the first step, and can be represented as::
+In the example, the input occurs in the first step, and can be represented as::

     a = input()